Updated: Feb 14

-Okay, so you’re a parent and hearing a ton about dyslexia legislation and reading problems, and you’re in this facebook group where people are talking.
-But what does it all mean for your child in your school?
-How do you know if your kiddo is getting proper instruction in all aspects of reading: phonemic awareness, phonics, word study, fluency, and comprehension?
-At The Modern Principal, one of our goals is to unite #EduQueens regardless of role, and parents should be #EduQueens, too!
-We want to help parents partner with their child’s school and know the right questions to ask, so here’s a starting point for your own reading research!
+Okay, so you’re a principal and hearing a ton about dyslexia legislation and reading problems, and you’re in this facebook group where people are talking.
+But what does it all mean for your your school?
+How do you know if your students are getting proper instruction in all aspects of reading: phonemic awareness, phonics, word study, fluency, and comprehension?
+Here’s a starting point for your own reading research!

 1. Does your curriculum include systematic phonics instruction?